Amarabright/World-University-Ranking/README.md

 </p>

 ## Introduction
 At some point in my life, I craved an international education.
 I went through various websites in order to make informed decision.
-I finally applied to several schools, got admissions but somehow  couldnt afford the fees, hence I didnt go.
-Dno't feel bad, it's not uncommon :sweat_smile:
+I finally applied to several schools, got admissions but somehow  couldn't afford the fees, hence I didn't go.
+Don't feel bad, it's not uncommon :sweat_smile:

 If you have funds and you are ready to make such an interesting move, then this project should help you.
 I belong to a community called ["She Code Africa"](https://shecodeafrica.org/), we decided to carry out some projects to show our skills and improve our learning.
 Amongst the listed projects, I chose this probably becasue of my previous expereience.